 Most car dealers will offer add ons alongside the purchase of your car as a way of sweetening the deal, or simply as an up sell to increase their margins, both of which may have their own pros and cons.
-But the important question is, should i get paint protection from a car dealer?
+But the important question is, should I get a car dealer paint protection detail?
 Well if you read around online or listen to talented ‘detailers’ the answer is a resounding no. But what if the dealer has a relationship with said talented detailers?
 Well then we are talking about something completely different.
 It is important to remember that paint protection, and even car cleaning in general, can do far more damage than good when done incorrectly…

 So why does the internet suggest turning down these services from car dealers?
 Well car dealers sell cars.
 Not many are skilled or trained in the art of car detailing and neither are their junior staff members or those tasked with preparing a car for both pre-sale or post sale.
 What this really means is it is hard to trust a dealership to provide the level of care and attention needed in car detailing when preparing your paint protection on your new car, be that second hand or off the production line.